 For regular, limited‐term and probationary employees hired on or after January 1, 2007, the Orange County Fire Authority (OCFA) provides a defined contribution plan for retiree medical benefits – called a Health Care Reimbursement Account (HCRA).

 What is an HCRA?

 The HCRA is considered an employer‐funded account, pursuant to either a bargaining agreement or a personnel policy.
-An individual employee may not decide to participate or not participate beyond the terms of the applicable agreement.
+Employees are required to participate pursuant to the terms of the applicable agreement - participation is not discretionary.

 It is tax‐free with no federal requirements for a health plan.
 The funds are saved to pay for future medical expenses.
 Non‐qualified withdrawals are not allowed.